oliveris/text/README.md

 ## Examples

 ### Environment variables
-<p>If the env method is available from your application you can set the env variables below...</p>
+<p>If the env method is available from your application you can set the env variables, see example below:</p>

 ```
 // TWILIO SPECIFIC SETTINGS